adamspd/django-appointment/README.md

 Using Django-Appointment with Docker is primarily intended for **development purposes** or **local testing**.
 This means you'll need to ___clone the project from the GitHub repository___ to get started.

+> **Note:** These Docker instructions are for development and testing.
+For production deployment, please refer to
+> Django's official deployment documentation and best practices.

 Here's how you can set it up: